craigmiller160/react-keycloak/README.md

         requiredRoles={REQUIRED_ROLES} // Optional
-        authServerUrl={AUTH_SERVER_URL} // Optional override, defaults to deployed auth server localStorageKey={LOCAL_STORAGE_KEY} // Optional, if provided the token will always be put in local storage with this key
+        authServerUrl={AUTH_SERVER_URL} // Optional override, defaults to deployed auth server localStorageKey={LOCAL_STORAGE_KEY} // Optional, if provided the token will always be put in local storage with this key doAccessDeniedRedirect={true} // Optional, will redirect to access denied page if true, defaults to true accessDeniedUrl={ACCESS_DENIED_URL} // Optional, if doAccessDeniedRedirect is true, this is the redirect destiation.
+Defaults to environment redirect page app
     >
         <div />
     </KeycloakAuthProvider>